Manitobans have one more reason to wear green on March 17 — Ducks Unlimited Canada Skip to main content

 Left to right: Ducks Unlimited Canada CEO Michael Nadler, historian Gordon Goldsborough, Minister of Environment and Climate Change Hon.
 Tracy Schmidt, Ducks Unlimited Canada president Roger d'Eschambault.

 Left to right: Ducks Unlimited Canada CEO Michael Nadler, historian Gordon Goldsborough, Minister of Environment and Climate Change Hon.
-Tracy Schmidt, Ducks Unlimited Canada president Roger d'Eschambault. © DUC
+Tracy Schmidt, Ducks Unlimited Canada president Roger d'Eschambault. © Ducks Unlimited Canada

 The Manitoba government commemorates Ducks Unlimited Canada with an official day of recognition